Borewit/peek-readable/README.md

 The `peek-readable` contains one class: `StreamReader`, which reads from a [stream.Readable](https://nodejs.org/api/stream.html#stream_class_stream_readable).

 - Class `StreamReader` is used to read from Node.js [stream.Readable](https://nodejs.org/api/stream.html#stream_class_stream_readable).
-- Class `WebStreamReader` is used to read from [ReadableStream<Uint8Array>](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream)
+- Class `WebStreamByobReader` is used to read from [ReadableStream<Uint8Array>](https://developer.mozilla.org/docs/Web/API/ReadableStream)

 ## Compatibility